 Is this a full-time or part-time program?

 The Ph.D. programs are full-time except for Applied Statistics and Information Technology which can be full or part-time.
-Students will normally be expected to enroll for nine hours each semester.
+Full-time students will be expected to enroll for nine hours in the fall and spring and for three hours in the summer.
 Most courses will be offered during the day.
 Ph.D. students normally serve as either a teaching assistant or research assistant throughout the program.
 These experiences are an important part of the training and overall doctoral experience.
 It would be difficult for someone to manage both a full-time job and the doctoral program’s requirements, therefore it is not recommended.

 Do you have an online Ph.D. program?

 No, we do not offer hybrid or fully online Ph.D. programs.
 All Ph.D. programs in the college are in-residence and admitted students are expected to complete the program in-person.